-Now we show that Algorithm \ref{alg:1}, which outputs $m$ separate models, satisfies joint differential privacy.
+Now we show that Algorithm \ref{alg:1}, which outputs $m$ separate models, satisfies BP.
 Given $\widetilde{w}^t$ for any $t\leq T$, we formally define the process that each task learner $k$ optimize its local objective to be $h_k':\mathcal{D}_k\times\mathcal{W}\rightarrow\mathcal{W}$.
 Note that $h_k'$ is not restricted to be $h_k$ and could represent the optimization process for any local objective.
-In order to show that Algorithm \ref{alg:1} satisfies JDP, we would apply the \textit{Billboard Lemma} introduced in Section 3.
-In our case, the average model that is broadcast by the global learner at every communication round is the output of a differentially private learning process.
-Task learners then individually train their task specific models on the respective private data to obtain personalized models.
-We now present our main theorem of the JDP guarantee provided by Algorithm \ref{alg:1}: \begin{theorem} There exists constants $c_1,c_2$, for any $0<\epsilon<c_1\frac{q^2}{m^2}T$ and $\delta>0$, let $\sigma\geq\frac{c_2\gamma\sqrt{T\log(1/\delta)}}{\epsilon m}$.
-Algorithm \ref{alg:1} that outputs $h_k'(D_k,\mathcal{M}^{1:T})$ for each task is $(\epsilon,\delta)$-joint differentially private. \end{theorem} From Theorem \ref{th:2}, for any fixed $\delta$, the more tasks involved in the learning process, the smaller $\sigma$ we need in order to keep the privacy parameter $\epsilon$ the same.
+In our MR-MTL problem, the average model broadcast by the global learner at every communication round is the output of a differentially private learning process.
+Task learners then individually train their models on the respective private data to obtain personalized models.
+By definition of billboard privacy in Section \ref{sec:formulation}, we are able to show that Algorithm \ref{alg:1} satisfies BP: \begin{corollary} There exists constants $c_1,c_2$, for any $0<\epsilon<c_1\frac{q^2}{m^2}T$ and $\delta>0$, let $\sigma\geq\frac{c_2\gamma\sqrt{T\log(1/\delta)}}{\epsilon m}$.
+Algorithm \ref{alg:1} that outputs $h_k'(D_k,\mathcal{M}^{1:T})$ for each task is $(\epsilon,\delta)$-billboard private. \end{corollary} From Theorem \ref{th:2}, for any fixed $\delta$, the more tasks involved in the learning process, the smaller $\sigma$ we need in order to keep the privacy parameter $\epsilon$ the same.
 In other words, less noise is required to keep the task-specific data private.
 When we have infinitely many tasks ($m\rightarrow\infty$), we have $\sigma\rightarrow0$, in which case only a negligible amount of noise is needed for the model aggregates to make the global model private to all tasks.
 We provide a detailed proof in Appendix \ref{appen:priv}.